vmware/vic-product/docs/user_doc/vic_app_dev/build_push_images.md

 - You use standard Docker to build, tag, and push a container image to a registry.
 - You pull the image from the registry to a vSphere Integrated Containers virtual container host (VCH) to use it.

 This topic provides an example of pushing and pulling an image to and from vSphere Integrated Containers Registry.
 You can use a different private registry server.
-For simplicity, the example uses the standard `busybox` container image instead of building a new image.
+For simplicity, the example uses the `busybox` container image instead of building a new image.

 **Prerequisites**
 - You have access to an image repository.
 For example, a project repository must exist in vSphere Integrated Containers Registry and you must have a user account that can access that project repository.